KostaGav/KostaGav.github.io/research/index.md

 ### Conference Papers

+Gavras, Konstantin, Matthias Mader and Harald Schoen.
+2018. **Understanding Support for the EU's Common Security and Defence Policy** Working paper prepared for the Workshop 'Understanding Policy Preferences Using Experimental Methods', December 17 to 18, Mannheim.

 Gavras, Konstantin and David Hilpert.
 2018. **Latent Scaling of Press Releases and Party Manifestos.
 Different, Different, but Same?** Working paper prepared for the Manifesto Corpus Conference, February 1 to 2, 2018, Berlin.

 Gavras, Konstantin and David Hilpert.
 2018. **Tracking Political Shifts During the Electoral Cycle - A Latent Variable Approach Using Press Releases.** Working paper prepared for the Midwestern Political Science Association Conference, April 5 to 8, 2018, Chicago.